ELBEQQAL94/cdnjs-application/README.md

 * [ ] Setup Ngrx for state management
 * [x] Add name of libraries dynamicly on url route
 * [ ] Working on result page
+* [ ] Redirect user to home page if query is empty!

 # Rest API's: